Nematode: Reproduction

+Aging

+The nematode Caenorhabditis elegans is often used as a model organism for studying aging at the molecular level.
+For example, in C. elegans aging negatively impacts DNA repair, and mutants of C. elegans that are long-lived were shown to have increased DNA repair capability.
+These findings suggest a genetically determined correlation between DNA repair capacity and lifespan.
+In female C. elegans, germline processes that control DNA repair and formation of chromosomal crossovers during meiosis were shown to progressively deteriorate with age.

 Free-living species

 Different free-living species feed on materials as varied as bacteria, algae, fungi, small animals, fecal matter, dead organisms, and living tissues.
 Free-living marine nematodes are important and abundant members of the meiobenthos.
 They play an important role in the decomposition process, aid in recycling of nutrients in marine environments, and are sensitive to changes in the environment caused by pollution.
 One roundworm of note, C. elegans, lives in the soil and has found much use as a model organism.
 C. elegans has had its entire genome sequenced, the developmental fate of every cell determined, and every neuron mapped.

 Parasitic species

 Nematodes that commonly parasitise humans include ascarids (Ascaris), filarias, hookworms, pinworms (Enterobius), and whipworms (Trichuris trichiura).
-The species Trichinella spiralis, commonly known as the 'trichina worm', occurs in rats, pigs, bears, and humans, and is responsible for the disease trichinosis.
+The species Trichinella spiralis, commonly known as the trichina worm, occurs in rats, pigs, bears, and humans, and is responsible for the disease trichinosis.
 Baylisascaris usually infests wild animals, but can be deadly to humans, as well.
 Dirofilaria immitis is known for causing heartworm disease by inhabiting the hearts, arteries, and lungs of dogs and some cats.
 Haemonchus contortus is one of the most abundant infectious agents in sheep around the world, causing great economic damage to sheep.
 In contrast, entomopathogenic nematodes parasitize insects and are mostly considered beneficial by humans, but some attack beneficial insects.

 One form of nematode is entirely dependent upon fig wasps, which are the sole source of fig fertilization.
 They prey upon the wasps, riding them from the ripe fig of the wasp's birth to the fig flower of its death, where they kill the wasp, and their offspring await the birth of the next generation of wasps as the fig ripens.

-A newly discovered parasitic tetradonematid nematode, Myrmeconema neotropicum, apparently induces fruit mimicry in the tropical ant Cephalotes atratus.
+A parasitic tetradonematid nematode discovered in 2005, Myrmeconema neotropicum, induces fruit mimicry in the tropical ant Cephalotes atratus.
 Infected ants develop bright red gasters (abdomens), tend to be more sluggish, and walk with their gasters in a conspicuous elevated position.
 These changes likely cause frugivorous birds to confuse the infected ants for berries, and eat them.
 Parasite eggs passed in the bird's feces are subsequently collected by foraging C. atratus and are fed to their larvae, thus completing the lifecycle of M. neotropicum.

 Similarly, multiple varieties of nematodes have been found in the abdominal cavities of the primitively social sweat bee, Lasioglossum zephyrus.
 Inside the female body, the nematode hinders ovarian development and renders the bee less active, thus less effective in pollen collection.